WEC-Sim/WEC-Sim/docs/_include/viz.rst

 This section describes how to use ParaView for visualizing data from a WEC-Sim simulation.
-For more information about using ParaView for visualization, refer to the :ref:`webinar4`, and the **Paraview_Visualization** examples on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

-Using ParaView visualization improves on SimMechanics's explorer by:
+Using ParaView visualization improves on the SimMechanics explorer by:

 * Visualizing the wave field
 * Visualizing the cell-by-cell non-linear hydrodynamic forces (when using nonlinear buoyancy and Froude-Krylov wave excitation)
 * Allowing data manipulation and additional visualization options

-However, SimMechanics explorer shows the following information not included in the ParaView visualization:
+However, the SimMechanics explorer shows the following information not included in the ParaView visualization:

 * Location of center of gravity
 * Location of different frames (e.g. PTO and Constraint frames)